-Working in a site of special scientific interest and a special area of conservation, the highest protected status in the UK with the largest collection of ancient Oak trees in Europe, Robert Woodhead Limited are building the new and exciting gateway into Sherwood Forest.
+Working in a site of special scientific interest and a special area of conservation, the highest protected status in the UK with the largest collection of ancient Oak trees in Europe, Robert Woodhead Limited have built the new and exciting gateway into Sherwood Forest.

-The delivery of the project will be split into three phases.
+The delivery of the project has been split into three phases.
 Phase one created a 4,360m2 car park with an additional 1,000m2 coach parking area.
 Infrastructure and enabling works were completed to create the new entrance to the Visitor Centre.
-Services were installed or diverted, a new zebra crossing with traffic calming now links the carpark safely to the Visitor Centre.
+Services were installed or diverted, a new zebra crossing with traffic calming now links the car-park safely to the Visitor Centre.
 A new access road to the cemetery adjacent to the Visitor Centre was developed and a bridleway, which was running through the site of the new centre was diverted to facilitate phase 2.

 Post from RICOH THETA. – Spherical Image – RICOH THETA

 A Virtual Building

 The scheme has been delivered using BIM level 2.
 Collaborative BIM integration workshops have been held and a Revit model has been developed.
 Collaborative workshops will continue with mechanical and electrical consultants and architects to meet requirements, share good practice and enable joint learning.

 The brief was to keep the building simple and focus on the building fabric to reduce lifecycle costs.
 A Ground Source Heat Pump will heat the building combined with solar gain from full height glazed panels.

 The project will positively impact the local community, providing the local school with a once in a generation opportunity to be involved from start to finish.
 Regular community updates have been delivered, keeping local businesses and residents informed of the project progress and communication meetings are taking place periodically.

 Before and After Slider: